dinh/mozart-js/README.md

 **Element Retrieval**

-Mozart operates on CSS selectors by invoking `document.querySelectorAll()`:
+Mozart operates on CSS selectors.
+To pull an HTMLCollection, use `$get`:

 ```javascript
 var a = $get('#myId');